stubma/cocos2dx-better/README.md

 Better Cocos2d-x
 ===============
-The cocos2dx-common is renamed to cocos2dx-better!
+The cocos2dx-common is renamed to cocos2dx-better and combined with my other extensions.

 Purpose
 ===============